giovian/io/_docs/schema.md

   In the `array` case, will have the `multiple` attribute
 - `const`: restrict the value to a single value (like enum with one item)

-Every instance can have a `default` pre-filled value (must be valid).
+Every instance can have a `default` pre-filled value, should validate against the schema in which it resides, but that isn’t required.

 ### String